akgarhwal/Puzzle-X-Android-Game/README.md

 # Puzzle-X-Android-Game

 Puzzle X is a android game application in which user can click a picture from camera and shuffle it and try to solve shuffled puzzle.

+  • It is a mystic square puzzle in which user has to rearrange scrambled image to obtain original image.<br>
+  • Puzzle-Solveris implemented using Priority Queue and A*-Algorithm with Manhattan distance.<br>
+  • High-Score is set based on minimum number of moves.
 <br>
 <ul>
 <li>Implemented in Android studio 1.3 using API 22. </li>